sveltejs/kit/.changeset/giant-penguins-act.md

 ---
-'@sveltejs/adapter-cloudflare': patch
+'@sveltejs/adapter-cloudflare': minor
 ---

-Include as many static assets as possible in exclude list
+feat: include as many static assets as possible in exclude list